project-everest/everparse/doc/3d-lang.rst

 Big-endian integers are often useful in describing network message formats.
-3d ensures suitable endianness conversions are applied when comparing or equating integers of different endianness.
+3d ensures suitable endianness conversions are applied when comparing or equating integers represented in different endianness.
 We show an example of this :ref:`below <sec-constraints>`.

 Structs
 -------